ritwik-j/gym-factory/README.md

 Author(s): Arjun Agrawal, Ritwik Jha

 ## System Requirements
 The following are the libraries needed to run this project.
 The project is written in python 3.6.9.
+[Note: PyTorch has some teething issues with Conda environments, hence kindly use pyenv as specified in the requirements.txt file.]

 >torch=1.7.0
 >matplotlib=3.3.3
 >numpy=1.19.4
 >gym=0.17.3

-Note: PyTorch has some teething issues with Conda environments, hence kindly use pyenv as specified in the requirements.txt file.

 ## Neural Networks Used